mdedetrich/utforsca/README.md

 # Installation

-First make sure you have the `mdedetrich-releases` repository in your `build.sbt` or your `project/<somefile>.scala`.

-    resolvers ++= Seq("mdedetrich-releases" at "http://artifactory.mdedetrich.com/libs-release-local")
+Artifacts are published to Sonatype, so you shouldn't need to add any repositories

-Then simply add the following dependency to `libraryDependencies`, for Scala `2.11.x`
+Simply add the following dependency to `libraryDependencies`, for Scala `2.11.x`

-    "com.mdedetrich" %% "utforsca" % "2.1.0"
+    "org.mdedetrich" %% "utforsca" % "2.1.0"

 Or for Scala `2.10.x`

-    "com.mdedetrich" %% "utforsca" % "1.1.0"
+    "org.mdedetrich" %% "utforsca" % "1.1.0"

 # Contents